 Also, Search Engine Marketing is very great for local marketing.
 Below is one example which proves up-to a certain extent

-It helps to create a Top-Of-The-Mind-Awareness (TOMA), which helps an user to recall next time they carry out a related search or talk to someone (Word Of Mouth)
+It helps to create a Top-Of-The-Mind-Awareness (TOMA), which helps a user to recall next time they carry out a related search or talk to someone (Word Of Mouth)

-Digital landscape is ever evolving so the above practices faces constant evolution.
+The digital landscape is ever evolving so the above practices face constant evolution.
 Whether it’s SEO, SEM, UX, Design, Social Media, Conversion Rate; a brand should always cross-check with the objective at hand & then take a decision rather than believing in myths.